Micro-Lessons? What’s that?

 Learning is stressful and exhausting for dogs, too.
 Asking your dog to learn something new by solving a problem uses more energy than physical exercise.
 Physical exercise keeps your dog fit and healthy and can increase his enjoyment of exercising.
 On the other hand, mental exercise can drain your dog so that he needs to rest and be recharged.

-Mini-Lessons are your secret superpower!
+Micro-Lessons are your secret superpower!